agung-adhinata/adhinata.dev/README.md

 This is some feature that I will add to my website:

-- Portofolio, wiht link to my social media account.
+- Portofolio, with link to my social media account.
 - Better font readability
 - Low end mobile, and slow connection friendly
 - Better SEO

 ## Prototype

-This website (domain, and subdomain) using Cloudlfare as Domain management.
+This website (domain, and subdomain) using CloudFlare as Domain management.
 Want to see the prototype? [just click this figma link](https://www.figma.com/file/WBoUkdcb0IzCNZtGtgJxN6/adhinata.dev?node-id=952%3A2)!

-- Front End :
+- Frontend:
-  - React -> mainly for front end
+  - React -> mainly for frontend
   - Scss -> styling
   - TODO: add it later
 - Back End :